anthemion-org/ogle-web/README.md

 #### Misconceptions about classes

-First, though, let’s vaporize some common misconceptions:
+First though, let’s vaporize some common misconceptions:

 - _Prototypal inheritance is better than classes_: I’ve seen this bizarre claim more than once.
 Class declarations _produce traditional prototypal inheritance relations_.
 The two approaches are essentially synonymous, and the few non-syntactic changes introduced by the declaration are certainly improvements.
 The fact that some developers criticize classes _without understanding this_ astounds me;